abdo754/AbdulsBookStore/AbdulsBookStore/README.txt

  12/3/2023

- i tried to updated the button for updsert but still it does not work but i know the mistake is in the updsert because everthhing is linked but when the button for some reason it does not wor??
+ i tried to updated the button for updsert but still it does not work but i know the mistake is in the updsert because everthhing is linked but when the button for some reason it does not work??

+ 12/4/2023
+ 11:12

+ 11:29AM I have dropdowm the promelm in javs